 - Retro 1951 Tornado Classic Lacquer Pen – $25

-- Lamy Safari Fountain Pen – $19 (shown on top of the long pad in the notebooks shot)
+- Lamy Safari Fountain Pen – $20 (shown at very top of post)

-And you’ll need something to write with.
+To go along with the notebooks, as you’ll need something to write with.
 No, you don’t have to get insane and go for something in the hundreds or thousands (pens can get stupid expensive) of dollars.
 Just something that feels good in the hand, and is a real pleasure to write with.
 I like to physically write stuff down.
 So, I’ve tried a bunch of pens.
 I keep, KEEP coming back to the Lamy Safari.
+Been using (the same one) for years.
+Takes a refill every so often, but so far, the body and nib have been indestructible.
 Cheap plastic, but writes like a darn dream.
 I don’t know how.
 But it does.

 New Gym Clothes —> New Sportswear/Athleisure